ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.rst

 | `*GetRangeValues( )* <https://qi-docs.readthedocs.org/en/latest/Reading%20data/#getrangevalues>`__     | When Boundary is set to ExactOrCalculated   |
 +--------------------------------------------------------------------------------------------------------+---------------------------------------------+

-The code here shows the definition and creation of a simple
+The code in the following example shows how to define and create a simple
 QiStreamBehavior:

 ::